Encrypticord/GitCordHook/README.md

 ## Currently Supported Events

-- push              | Fully Functioning
+- push
-- workflow runs     | Functioning - To Be Improved
+- workflow runs (Functioning - To Be Improved)
-- workflow jobs     | Functioning - To Be Improved
+- workflow jobs (Functioning - To Be Improved)